Rhinemann/The-Adept/Mechanics/Rules for Players.md

 - For each additional opportunity in a single roll
 - When an SFX instructs you to do so

-If a complication is stepped down to ④, it dissapeare instead.
+If a complication is stepped down to d4, it dissapeares instead.

 # CONSENT